puutaro/commandclick-repository/README.md

 [`Fannel`](https://github.com/puutaro/CommandClick/blob/master/md/developer/glossary.md#fannel) is `ComamndClick` using script (javascript, and shellscript)
 For instance, your click script in `CommandClick`.
-One thing I can say that `CommandClick` is developed for the purpose of changing javaxcript and shellscript to gui appication.
+One thing I can say that `CommandClick` is developed for the purpose of changing javaxcript and shellscript to gui bookmarklet.
 That applies to click script.
-It's so called Gui application.
+It's so called Gui bookmarklet.
 We can say so.
-I call the gui application `fannel`.
+I call the gui bookmarklet `fannel`.